 -Please note that the funds are intended for individual Fellows only.
 It does not cover dependents and it is not intended to support family members.
 Successful candidates will need to make alternative arrangements to cover the costs of dependents before arrival in Kenya/UK.
 For both countries, prospective applicants must satisfy the Immigration Authorities that they have sufficient funds to support themselves and their dependents before arrival (taking into account the stipend to be provided by the Mentoring Programme).

-Award can be taken at: Kenya
+Scholarship can be taken at: Kenya

 -Candidates must be female citizens of African countries.